Winlentia/dev-notes/Vim.md

 A -> enter insert mode at the end of line

+o -> insert mode with new bottom-line

+O -> insert mode with new upper-line

 ## REPEAT:

 . -> repets the last thing you do.